-17. Eligibility where improvement works have been initiated prior to approval considered eligible and these expenses may be included in the calculation of the maximum grant.
+Improvement works should be initiated after approval of a grant application and execution of the Financial Incentive Program Agreement.
+However, at the City's sole discretion, improvement works that have been initiated prior to the approval of an application and/or the execution of the Financial Incentive Program Agreement may be considered eligible and these expenses may be included in the calculation of the maximum grant.
 Projects that have received Final Site Plan Approval as of February 23, 2021 and/or projects completed in their entirety prior to approval of a grant application are not eligible for the grant program.